Paperback-iOS/website/src/getting-started/installation/index.md

 There are three methods to install Paperback:

 - **App Store:** The App Store provides the stable release, making it the simplest and most commonly used installation method.
-- **TestFlight:** TestFlight hosts the alpha and beta builds of the app, exclusively accessible to Patreon supporters.
+- **TestFlight:** TestFlight hosts the alpha and beta builds of the app, exclusively accessible to Patreon supporters and Discord server boosters.
 - **Sideloading:** There also always is an `.ipa` file of the stable release for those who prefer sideloading the app.

 More info on these methods can be found in the tabs bellow.